freenas/freenas-docs/userguide/sharing.rst

    Adding Guest Access to a Basic SMB Share

-Users that access the share from an SMB client will not be prompted for a username or password.
+By default, users that access the share from an SMB client will not be prompted for a username or password.
 For example, to access the share from a Windows system, open Explorer and click on :guilabel:`Network`.
 In this example, a system named *FREENAS* appears with a share named *p2ds2-smb*.
 The user can copy data to and from this share.

+The guest account can be changed by opening the :menuselection:`Services --> SMB` options and selecting a different account from the :guilabel:`Guest Account` dropdown.

+The guest account can also have an
+:ref:`Access Control Entry (ACE) <ACL Management>` that governs the permissions of the guest account to access the different pools and datasets on the system.
+To change the guest account permissions, edit the dataset Access Control List (ACL) and add new item with the :guilabel:`Who` set to *User* and :guilabel:`User` set to the account used for guest access (*nobody* by default).
+The ACE can then be adjusted to define the the access level required for guest sessions.
+See :ref:`ACL Management` for more details about each available setting.

+Changing the Guest Account permissions will not grant access for anonymous sessions.
+This is best accomplished by creating or editing the :literal:`everyone@` ACE in the dataset ACL.
+Note that anonymous sessions also do not have the guest SID in the security token.

 .. _Configuring Authenticated Access With Local Users: